timofeysie/folders/README.md

 For now, components will do.
 No third party libraries needed.

-ng g component lib/components/folder-icon

-ng g component lib/components/trash-icon
+ng g component lib/components/folder-icon ng g component lib/components/trash-icon ng g component lib/components/file-icon

 ### Folder display component

 ng g component lib/components/folder-display

+## Child nodes

+Remaining work at this point are the following tasks:

+5. The user should be able to add a node as a child to a folder by clicking a button that becomes visible on a folder upon hover.
+The user should not be able to add a child node to a file.
+6. Upon adding a child node to a folder, the user should be presented with two buttons to decide if the newly added child node is a file or a folder.
+7. The user should be able to delete a node via a delete button that becomes visible on a file or folder upon hover.

+While working on the folder-display component, I ran into "formControlName must be used with a parent formGroup directive" errors again.
+This definitely needs to be solved to continue with the task so that the components can be shared recursively to create the tree structure.
+Otherwise there will be a horrible duplication of code situation which is already starting to creep it.

 ## Things to consider